 - The maximum supported retention in OpenShift Logging is 30 days.

-- Set this value according to your organization’s log retention policy.
+- Set this value according to your organization’s log retention policy and of course the available storage.

 template.*.nodeSelector:- schedules all Loki components onto nodes labelled